Elizabeth Zharoff

-Life and career
+Life and education

+Elizabeth Zharoff grew up in Wenatchee, Washington, where she attended Wenatchee High School.
+She spent a year in France after high school, before enrolling at Pacific Lutheran University in 2005.
+In 2007 she transferred to the Oberlin Conservatory of Music in Oberlin, Ohio, from which she earned a bachelor's degree in vocal performance in 2009.
+While still a student at Oberlin Conservatory of Music, Zharoff took part in several prestigious music competitions and made her debut as a soloist at Carnegie Hall in 2009.
+In the same year she reached the semi-finals of the Metropolitan Opera National Council Auditions and two years later reached the final of the Queen Elisabeth Competition.
+In 2012 she completed a master's degree in opera singing from the Curtis Institute of Music in Philadelphia.

+Zharoff is married and lives in Tucson, Arizona with her husband, Kirk McCune, and their sons.
+The couple's second son was born on April 19, 2025.

+Career

 Opera

-Elizabeth Zharoff grew up in Wenatchee, WA.
-After high school, she studied voice at the Conservatory of Music in Oberlin, Ohio, until 2009.
-While still a student, she took part in several prestigious music competitions and made her debut as a soloist at Carnegie Hall in 2009.
-In the same year she reached the semi-finals of the Metropolitan Opera National Council Auditions and won the renowned Queen Elisabeth Competition two years later.
-In 2012 she completed a master's degree in opera singing from the Curtis Institute of Music in Philadelphia.
-After initial engagements at the Opera Philadelphia, Zharoff was a member of the Young Ensemble of the Semperoper in the 2012/13 season, where she sang Pamina in Mozart's Magic Flute and Violetta in Verdi's La traviata.
+After initial engagements at the Opera Philadelphia, Zharoff was a member of the Young Ensemble of the Dresden Semperoper in the 2012/13 season, where she sang Pamina in Mozart's The Magic Flute and Violetta in Verdi's La traviata.
 In addition to embodying other soprano roles at various opera houses, she appeared on the concert stage with the Cleveland Orchestra and performed a chamber piece composed for her by Richard Danielpour.
 In the 2013/14 season she made her debut as Giunia in Lucio Silla at the Opéra National de Bordeaux.